 In many ways we've become a very successful species.
 Our numbers now approach seven billion and agriculture has played a key part in making that possible.
-But our success has come at a price; the serious degradation of the natural environment and in particular the soil and water which grows our crops.
-To compensate for this we've been driven to using ever-increasing volumes of artificial fertilisers, pesticides, herbicides and fungicides, but these strategies only attempt to counter the symptoms.
-Regenerative agriculture describes a wide range of practices, which instead address the root causes.
-And quickly.
+But our success has come at a price; the serious degradation of the natural environment and in particular the soil and water which produces our crops.
+We've been using ever-increasing volumes of artificial fertilisers, pesticides, herbicides and fungicides, but these strategies only function symptomatically, are increasingly expensive, and cause further problems down the line, including in terms of land degradation.
+Regenerative agriculture describes a wide range of practices, which instead address the root causes - and quickly.

-So what are the five essential things needed for rapid soil building?
-RegenAG International Founder Darren Doherty describes them as such (after Dr. Christine Jones www.amazingcarbon.com):
+RegenAG International Founder, Darren Doherty describes the five essential things for rapid soil building as follows (after Dr. Christine Jones www.amazingcarbon.com):

 - Sun, air, water.

 - Living things IN the soil (plants and animals) and their by products.

 - Living things ON the soil (plants and animals) and their by products.